 A stylish small entryway with black-and-white star patterned floor tile.

-Featuring: Star.
+Featuring: Star Black.
 Design and photography by @Tammy Whelan

 6. Keep it Classy With Black-and-White Tile